scorpionTaj/diabetes-predictor/README.md

 # Diabetes Predictor

 A Flask web application that uses machine learning models to predict diabetes risk based on user input.
-The app features a modern, responsive design with smooth animations, Font Awesome icons, and an About page with developer cards.
+The app features a modern, responsive design with smooth animations, Font Awesome icons, Google Translate integration, and an About page showcasing the development team.
+The application now includes user authentication (login and sign-up) with SQLite for secure storage and session management.

 ---